On the Theoretical Guarantees for Parameter Estimation of Gaussian Random Field Models: A Sparse Precision Matrix Approach: Numerical performance of the proposed SPS method

-\textbf{Effect of range and nugget parameters.} To analyze the effect of the range, $\th^*_{\rho}$, and nugget, $\theta^*_0$, parameters on the performance of the proposed method, we setup another simulation with $n$=64,000 points with results shown in Table~$\ref{tbl:sim2}$.
-When the range parameter increases, the standard deviations of the parameter estimates increase under both blocking schemes.
-Furthermore, the RS blocking scheme appears to be less sensitive to changes in the nugget parameter while the SS scheme shows moderate sensitivity, mostly observed in the MSPE.
-In general, given the high point density, the RS blocking scheme comes up with better prediction performance (lower standard deviation of MSPE across the replicates).
+\textbf{Effect of range and nugget parameters.} {To analyze the effect of the range, $\th^*_{\rho}$, and nugget, $\theta^*_0$, parameters on the performance of the proposed method, we setup another simulation with $n$=64,000 points with results shown in Table~$\ref{tbl:sim2}$.
+When the range parameter increases, the standard deviations of the parameter estimates increase under both {segmentation} schemes.
+Furthermore, the RS scheme appears to be less sensitive to changes in the nugget parameter.
+In general, for big-n scenarios and given the high point density, the RS scheme {results in} more robust parameter estimates.
+DDM highly underestimates the range parameter, especially when $\th^*_\rho=30$.}